-Copies of the "Notice to Patrons" sign are available at Algoma Public Health or by calling APH.
+• Copies of the "Notice to Patrons" sign are available from Algoma Public Health.

 Requirement #3

 Keep a list of foods donated to the event and include the name, address and phone number of the donor.

 - Keep this list at the event.
 A Public Health Inspector can then determine if any "potentially" hazardous foods had been donated.
 This is important in the event of a foodborne illness outbreak. - Copies of the following form are available at algomapublichealth.com or by calling APH.
 You may also use a piece of paper to create a donors food list.